 Sometimes, your project may be linked to another project.
 This is incredibly important to note as it may interfere with your timeline and expectations.
 Include other project details here so key stakeholders have a chance to review the dependencies and make adjustments — either to their expectations or the projects themselves.

-This is probably the most important section - how will you know this project was successful?
-Describe the metrics in this section and be sure to get sign off on these metrics.
+How will you know this project was successful?
+Describe the metrics in this section of the project scope statement.
 Sometimes even putting “How will we know this was a success: ____” makes it easier to remember for the entire team.

 Project assumptions are things that prevent you from miscommunication with key stakeholders.
 If there are assumptions you are making that affect the scope of the project, include them here as a safeguard.